 On the way to the motel, we enjoyed our last stop before exiting Death Valley – picturesque Mesquite Flat Dunes.
 Look familiar?
 Yeah, they were starring in the Star Wars movies!

 As I said, it was our last stop in Death Valley.
 With every kilometer driven, we could see less and fewer cars.
 Finally, on the last junction, we were the only ones turning left, in direction of Trona.
 What happened next?
 You can read here.

 Now, something about a place we really wanted to see, but due to logistic issues, it turned out to be impossible.
 There were 2 problems – first of all, this place is far away from the Route 190, so you need to drive 3 hours to get there from Badwater Basin.
 The other issue was our “regular” car – 4WD is strongly advised as the road itself is washboarded, tricky to drive while wet.
 I heard that some people still try to get there by Mustang, but often without success.
 We really didn’t enjoy the idea of paying 800$ (in cash!) for towing.

 But why is it still worth visiting?

-How much time do you need?
+How much time do you need in Death Valley?
 To tick off all the above-mentioned things to do in Death Valley, you will need approx. 1 day.
 If you plan to visit Racetrack Plaza, you will need two days.

-Where to stay?
+Where to stay in Death Valley?
 You can stay in a hotel in Death Valley, eg. in Stovepipe Walls or Furnace Creek.
 If after visiting Valley you are going west – Trona, Inyokern or Ridgecrest are a good option (2,5h drive from Badwater Basin).
 If driving east – the best option is Las Vegas (also 2,5h drive from Badwater Basin).

 Do you recommend any other things to do in Death Valley?
 For more our adventures in the US, click here!